Golisto/golisto-concordium-example-react-native/README.md

 # Golisto Concordium Tokenization Example

-### This is an example flow for adding metadata to an item for tokenization.
+### This is an example of how to make an interaction flow for adding metadata to an item, a user want to tokenize using Concordium.

-### Example is written in React Native (Expo) using Typescript
+#### Example is written in React Native (Expo) using Typescript

-### It is a Replica of the flow we use in Golisto.
+#### It is a replica of the flow we use in Golisto.

 ## How to run: